muchirijane/node-restaurant/README.md

 Ps: Because it uses node for the backend, the github link won't work.
 You will have to use a termial to view the site.

+Check out my [notes](https://github.com/muchirijane/node-restaurant/blob/master/notes.md) to see how I build it.

 #### Technologies

 - HTML